proustibat/xbks/README.md

 [![Issues](https://img.shields.io/codeclimate/issues/github/proustibat/xbks.svg)](https://codeclimate.com/github/proustibat/xbks/issues)

 ## Sonarcloud
+I use **[Sonarqube](https://www.sonarqube.org/)** on [Sonarcloud.io](https://about.sonarcloud.io/get-started/) to keep my code safe.
 Check the [dashboard here](https://sonarcloud.io/dashboard?id=prstbt.xbks).
 Configuration file is 'sonar-project.properties'.
-You could tun it manually if you have installed sonar-scan but I suggest you to let Travis do the job!
+You could run it manually if you have installed sonar-scan but I suggest you to let Travis do the job!

 Here are some indicators of the project: